TaylorDay11/national-park-travel/README.md

 created by: Taylor Hershberger

-description: A travel journal I created to highlight the 16 National Parks I managed to visit during the 6-month period I lived in a van and traveled around the United States.
+description: A travel journal I created to highlight the 16 National Parks I visited during the 6-month period I lived in a van and traveled around the United States.